Section A: What is a Right to Work Share Code?

 Step 4: View the Verification Results

 The online service will display the employee’s right to work status, including any restrictions or conditions on their employment.
 Employers should review this information carefully to ensure compliance.
-Provided the individual has the right to work in the UK, and do the work on offer, the employer can go on to employ them or continue to employ them.
+Provided the individual has the right to work in the UK and to do the work on offer, the employer can go on to employ them or continue to employ them.

 Step 5: Record Keeping